The 5-step guide to local SEO for accountants and bookkeepers

-Search engines like Google and Bing use hundreds of factors to determine how and where they display the pages of your website and the job of an SEO professional is to improve a business’s website according to these factors so that it gets more visitors.
+Search engines like Google and Bing use hundreds of factors to determine how and where they display the pages of your website.
+The job of an SEO professional is to improve a business’s website according to these factors so that it gets more visitors.

-Many larger businesses have a dedicated team working on an SEO marketing strategy or a digital marketing agency that provides SEO services but if you don’t have these resources at your disposal, don’t worry - you can still take advantage of local SEO.
+Many larger businesses have a dedicated team working on an SEO marketing strategy or a digital marketing agency that provides SEO services, but if you don’t have these resources at your disposal, don’t worry - you can still take advantage of ‘local SEO’.

-A local approach to SEO requires less time and resource than a full-blown SEO strategy but it still enables you to drive relevant traffic to your practice’s website.
+A local approach to SEO requires less time and resource than a full-blown SEO strategy, but it still helps you to drive relevant traffic to your practice’s website.

 1. Put your practice on the map

-This is called the ‘local three pack’ and it’s relatively simple to get listed on it.
-Simply fill out a Google My Business directory listing as fully as possible and anyone searching nearby for local terms will stand a chance of seeing your business listing.
+This is called the ‘local pack’ and it’s relatively simple to get listed on it.
+Simply fill out a Google Business Profile and Bing Places directory listing as fully as possible and anyone searching nearby for local terms will stand a chance of seeing your business listing.

 2. Encourage clients to leave reviews

-Online reviews can determine how search engines place your business in their search results.
-Google rewards business owners who respond promptly to reviews as it’s a clear signal that the business values customer feedback, so make sure you check the reviews on your business listings regularly.
+Online reviews can determine where search engines place your business in their search results.
+For example, Google rewards business owners who respond promptly to reviews as it’s a clear signal that the business values customer feedback, so make sure you check the reviews on your business listings regularly.

 3. Build links and mentions

-The more quality and trustworthy information that search engines can find online about your practice, the more visible your website will be in the search results.
-Google looks for links coming to your website from other quality websites in the accountancy industry.
-It also looks for mentions of your practice in local news sites and listings in directories to determine how well known your practice is and how prominently it should display the website in its search results.
+Search engines like Google and Bing will look for links coming to your website from other quality websites in the accountancy industry.
+They’ll also look for mentions of your practice in local news sites and listings in directories to determine how well known your practice is and how prominently they should display the website in their search results.